tyronechen/genomenlp/docs/source/intro.rst

 ..
 NOTE::

-  `The main repository is on gitlab.`_ Please submit any issues to the main gitlab repository only.
+  `The main repository is on github`_ but also mirrored on gitlab.
+Please submit any issues to the main github repository only.

-.. _The main repository is on gitlab.: https://gitlab.com/tyagilab/ziran
+.. _The main repository is on github: https://github.com/tyronechen/ziran

 Highlights